 3. Create a Return-to-Work Program

 Establishing a return-to-work program can help you retain valuable employees.
 These programs are designed to help injured workers return to work as soon as they are medically able.
 While they recover, it can provide an alternative role for them to return to work more quickly.

 4. Check Your Worker Classifications

-5. Consider a Pay-As-You-Go Plan
+5. Consider Getting a Pay-as-You-Go Plan

-Workers’ compensation insurance premiums are traditionally based on payroll projections, so insurers audit policies at the end of the term to make sure you were charged the appropriate amount.
+Workers’ compensation insurance premiums are traditionally based on payroll projections.
+So, insurers audit policies at the end of the term to ensure you were charged the appropriate amount.
 However, many insurers now offer pay-as-you-go workers’ comp.
 These plans make monthly adjustments to your premium based on your actual payroll costs and employees’ job classification.